There are many reasons the nation owes the great state of Tennessee a debt of gratitude.

 So how much are we talking?
 How much did Tennessee save its citizens and its beloved visitors from all over the world?

-There’s no denying that Tennesseans made one hell of a deal, but cost the park system billions in revenue.
+Overall, there’s no denying that Tennesseans struck a deal and ultimately cost the park system billions in revenue.